A Foodies Guide to Japanese Mushroom Varieties and Cooking Techniques

 Final Word

 Full of vitamins and flavour, Japanese mushrooms are a must-have in your pantry and repertoire of Asian or Asian-fusion recipes.
-Mix and match different mushroom varieties to your heart’s delight and whip up wonderful creations that you and your family can enjoy.
-The next time you’re at an Asian supermarket looking for your favourite Japanese ingredients, don’t forget to add some Japanese mushrooms to your cart!
+Mix and match different mushroom varieties to your heart’s delight and whip up wonderful dishes that you and your family can enjoy.
+The next time you’re at an Asian supermarket looking for your favourite Japanese ingredients, don’t forget some Japanese mushrooms!

 → Shop now: Our handpicked range of Japanese mushrooms